pganalyze/collector/CONTRIBUTING.md

 3. Once a new tag is pushed, GitHub Action Release will be kicked and create a new release (this will take about 2 hours, due to the package build and test)
 4. Modify the newly created release's description to match to CHANGELOG.md
 5. Release docker images using `make docker_release` (this requires access to the Quay.io push key, as well as "docker buildx" with QEMU emulation support, see below)
+6. Release a helm chart (see below)
-6. Sign and release packages using `make -C packages repo` (this requires access to the Keybase GPG key)
+7. Sign and release packages using `make -C packages repo` (this requires access to the Keybase GPG key)

 To run step 5 from an Ubuntu 22.04 VM, do the following: